ma8sa/Undersrtanding-Dynamic-Scenes-using-MR-GCN/README.md

 python3 lstm_rgcn_train_apollo.py      # for training the complete model

 ```
-**NOTE** : Make sure to extract the corresponding graphs (*graphs_apollo* for MRGCN and Rel-Att-Gcn and *lstm_graphs_apollo* for MRGCN-LSTM) and place it in the same folder where you are running the code from.
+**NOTE** : Make sure to extract the corresponding graphs (*graphs_apollo* for MRGCN and Rel-Att-Gcn, *lstm_graphs_apollo* for MRGCN-LSTM) and place it in the same folder where you are running the code from.

-In training, *rel-att-gcn_train.py* has all the parameters to tune. *main_model.py* contains the complete model. *rgcn_layer.py* contains the MR-GCN layer implemented using attention. *graphs_preproc_apollo.py* conatains all the data preprocessing methods used.
+In training, *rel-att-gcn_train.py* has all the parameters to tune. *main_model.py* contains the complete model. *rgcn_layer.py* contains the MR-GCN layer implemented using attention. *graphs_preproc_apollo.py* contains all the methods used for data pre-processing.

 ## Testing on Honda/Indian/Kitti dataset (Transfer Learning)
 ```